awsdocs/nice-dcv-admin-guide/doc_source/manage-port.md

 By default, the NICE DCV server is configured to communicate over port `8443`\.
 You can specify a custom TCP port after you installed the NICE DCV server\.
 The port must be higher than 1024\.

-To allow NICE DCV clients to access your NICE DCV server over the standard HTTPS port \(443\), we recommend that you use a web proxy or load balancer as a frontend gateway to redirect client connections to the server\.
+You can allow NICE DCV clients to access your NICE DCV server over the standard HTTPS port \(443\)\.
+To do this, we recommend that you use a web proxy or load balancer as a frontend gateway to redirect client connections to the server\.

 Ensure that you communicate any port changes to your clients\.
 They need the port number to connect to sessions\.